 Overview

-When we design a highly scalable application accessed by many concurrent users, there is a very high possibility that same data is read/write my multiple users at the same time.
-If the write operation on the shared data across threads is not handled correctly it will lead to unexpected output.
+When we design a highly scalable application accessed by many concurrent users, there is a high possibility that same data is read/write my multiple users at the same time.
+If write operation on the shared data across threads is not handled correctly (Synchronously) it will lead to unexpected output.
 Let’s see this with an example of transactions in a bank account

 Initial amount in bank account 1000 units.